Nerdmaster/terminal/README.md

 Note that the example has some special handling for a few keys to demonstrate (and verify correctness of) some key interception functionality.

-### terminal.Prompter
+### terminal.AbsPrompt

-`terminal.Prompter` offers simple output layer on top of a terminal.Reader for cases where a prompt should be displayed at a fixed location in the terminal.
+`terminal.AbsPrompt` offers simple output layer on top of a terminal.Reader for cases where a prompt should be displayed at a fixed location in the terminal.
 It is tied to a given io.Writer and can be asked to draw changes to the input since it was last drawn, or redraw itself fully, including all repositioning